 - Wellbeing Training – The Union collaborates with a variety of charities and organisations to host and deliver a range of workshops designed to support student wellbeing on campus.

-- Wellbeing Training Topics - Resilience Skills, Suicide Prevention, Peer Support – Compassionate Listening (Samaritans), Gambling Awareness (GamCare), Community Sighted Guide Training (Guide Dogs Cymru), Bystander Intervention Training (Welsh Woman’s Aid) and Consent Training (Brook).
+- Wellbeing Training Topics - Emotional Resilience Skills, How to improve and protect your mental health, Suicide Prevention, Peer Support – Compassionate Listening (Samaritans), Community Sighted Guide Training (Guide Dogs Cymru) and Consent Training (Brook).

 Talking to someone about their Mental Health